rontarrant/gtkDcoding/docs/_posts/2019-06-18-0045-split-a-window-into-panes.md

 ---
-title: 0046 - Split a Window into Panes
+title: "0045: Split a Window into Panes"
 topic: window
 layout: post
 description: How to use the GTK Paned class to split a window into panes.